Jonathan Schoop Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 19th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Royals pitching staff ranks 20th in MLB.

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.15).
+- The Royals' 5.17 team ERA ranks 28th among all league pitching staffs.

-- Royals pitchers combine to rank 19th in baseball in home runs given up (85 total, 1.2 per game).
+- The Royals rank 19th in baseball in home runs given up (86 total, 1.2 per game).

+- Lynch (0-3) takes the mound for the Royals in his fifth start of the season.
+He's put together a 5.79 ERA in 23 1/3 innings pitched, with 20 strikeouts.

-- The right-hander's most recent time out came on Wednesday against the Cincinnati Reds, when he tossed six innings, surrendering five earned runs while giving up five hits.
+- The left-hander's most recent appearance was on Thursday against the Cincinnati Reds, when he threw seven innings, surrendering seven earned runs while allowing seven hits.

+- The 26-year-old has put up an ERA of 5.79, with 7.7 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .277 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.